One day in Kansas City—Travel Guide

 Where to stay in Kansas City?

-Crossroads Hotel is the best choice if you are on a budget.
-For a hip-hop trendy resort checks out boutique hotel like Hotel Indigo, which is located in Kansas City downtown.
-This is a fusion place where you can enjoy the ethnicity of the city.
+The Crossroads Hotel is a top choice if you want to stay in a stylish, renovated depot.
+For a trendy boutique experience, check out the Hotel Indigo, which is located in Kansas City downtown.
+This is a polished spot where you can enjoy the history of the neighborhood.

 Day trips from Kansas City